Thought Anchors: Which LLM Reasoning Steps Matter?

-Across our dataset, we find that \textit{plan generation} and \textit{uncertainty management} (e.g., backtracking) sentences consistently show higher counterfactual importance than other categories like \textit{fact retrieval} or \textit{active computation} (see Figure~\ref{figure:sentence_category_importances}B).
+\textit{Plan generation} and \textit{uncertainty management} (e.g., backtracking) sentences consistently show higher counterfactual importance than other categories like \textit{fact retrieval} or \textit{active computation} (see Figure~\ref{figure:sentence_category_importances}B).
 This supports the view that high-level organizational sentences anchor, organize, and steer the reasoning trajectory.
-We argue that this approach provides more informative results compared to forced answer importance, which instead implicates \textit{active computation} as producing the greatest distributional shifts (Figure~\ref{figure:sentence_category_importances}A).
+These findings deviate from the analysis of forced answer importance, which instead implicates \textit{active computation} as producing the greatest distributional shifts (Figure~\ref{figure:sentence_category_importances}A).
 The forced-answer approach entirely neglects the importance of planning that influences other sentences, which we argue is more meaningful for understanding the trajectory of a reasoning trace.